Where Cyber Security meets industry, innovation & talent.

 Charities are using digital systems every day to deliver their services and keep in touch but with this capability comes a level of risk.

-Join us for an engaging half-day event tailored specifically for third sector organisations looking to help their organisation stay safe online.
+Join us in partnership with SCVO and Kick ICT for an engaging half-day event tailored specifically for third sector organisations looking to help their organisation stay safe online.
 This event is designed to give you the tools, knowledge, and connections to boost your cyber resilience.

 Who should attend?